rookie-luochao/openapi-ui/README.md

 * openapi3.json/openapi3.yml

 ## How to use
-* enter swagger2/openapi3 api gateway URL
+* enter swagger2/openapi3 api gateway URL, refresh the page to update the interface
 * upload swagger2/openapi3 file
 * enter swagger2/openapi3 text